 In 1822 Andreas Miaoulis took over the leadership of the Hydrian fleet, since then the island bares the palm of the sea battles.
 The achievement of the objective of Hydra and Greece in general soon became apparent.
 In 1827 at Navarino's sea battle, the united fleets of England, France and Russia restricted the Ottomans ambitions and in 1830 forced them, with London's Protocol, to recognize the independence of the Greek state.

-The first governor, Ioannis Kapodistrias began the difficult process of restoring peace after the state of emergency.
+The first governor, Ioannis Kapodistirias began the difficult process of restoring peace after the state of emergency.
 Hydra of course wasn't an exception to the rule.
 The military expenditure had been a drain on the island's resources.
-Furthermore, relations between liberal Hydrians and the Governor, with his restorative program, deteriorated because Kapodistrias objected to paying compensation for damages to the islanders.
+Furthermore, relations between liberal Hydrians and the Governor, with his restorative program, deteriorated because Kapodistirias objected to paying compensation for damages to the islanders.
 The inevitable rupture between the two sides resulted in opposition confrontation between them especially through the press.
-Hydrians and other dissatisfied islanders from the Aegean sea, people of Poros, Mykenos, Syros, Naxos, Andros and Paros fought hard against Kapodistiras which led to rebellion against him when ships of the Greek fleet were set on fire.
+Hydrians and other dissatisfied islanders from the Aegean sea, people of Poros, Mykonos, Syros, Naxos, Andros and Paros fought hard against Kapodistirias which led to rebellion against him when ships of the Greek fleet were set on fire.

 However, the historical social and political stress does not diminish the Hydra's proud contribution to the Greek nation.
 This small island has presented Greece with one president, five prime ministers and numerous cabinet ministers.
 In order of premiership, the following Hydrians have governed Greece: